 • Collapse;

-• Age up to 18 years (the efficacy and safety of using Nitroglycerin for this age group of patients have not been established);
+• Age up to 18 years (efficacy and safety of using Nitroglycerin for this age group patients not identified);

 • Hypersensitivity to the components of the drug.

-Depending on the dosage form, additional absolute contraindications to the use of Nitroglycerin are the following diseases / conditions:
+Depending on the dosage form, additional absolute contraindications The following diseases/conditions are suitable for the use of Nitroglycerin:

 • Glucose-galactose malabsorption (sublingual tablets);